Experienced Trademark Law Attorney For Your Business

 Lapin Law Firm can help your business register a trademark or submit a trademark application.
-In fact, we have filed hundreds of trademarks for our clients and will help you navigate the process from start to finish.
+In fact, we have filed thousands of trademarks for our clients and will help you navigate the process from start to finish.
 We can also handle office actions, oppositions and cancellations.
 We even handle Amazon trademarks.
 Call us today at (212) 858-0363 to schedule your free initial consultation today!

 What Does A Trademark Lawyer Do?